julioarp/julioarp.github.io/index.md

 Kyklos, Volume 74, Issue 2, Pages 270-297, 2021.

 # Work in Progress

+“Economic Interests, Partisan Politics, and Environmental Polarization”, jointly with Dean Lueck and Gustavo Torrens

+“Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling”, jointly with Felipe Lozano-Rojas, Johabed G. Olvera and Sumedha Gupta

 “Prosecutors Responses to Increases in Health Insurance Coverage: Evidence from ACA Medicaid Expansions”, jointly with Victoria Perez